Woldingham School A GSG School

 What The Good Schools Guide says

-From September 2024, the head will be Sue Baillie, currently head at Queen Margaret’s School for Girls, York.
-Sue attended school in Essex and studied history at the University of Leicester before doing her teacher training at Gonville and Caius College, Cambridge.
+Since September 2024, Sue Baillie, previously head at Queen Margaret’s School for Girls, York.
+After school in Essex she studied history at the University of Leicester before doing her teacher training at Gonville and Caius College, Cambridge.
 Prior to Queen Margaret's, she was pastoral director at the Royal Grammar School, Newcastle.

-Married to Ian, with a daughter who will be a pupil at Woldingham, and two dogs.
+Married to Ian, with a daughter at Woldingham and two dogs.
 She’s a keen musician and spectator of sport and when asked what she considers her greatest achievement, she said it was winning her local village baking competition.

 Entrance